 No matter how the accident occurred, the question of determining fault will arise in any truck accident case.
 The state of Georgia has a comparative negligence law that assesses the liability of an individual or entity based on the role played in the incident, or how much their actions contributed to the event.
 If you were involved in a truck accident and may have played a part in the unfortunate incident, it does not necessarily mean you can’t claim damages.

-Since there are so many factors at play in any automobile accident, assigning fault percentages can be a complicated and lengthy litigation process.
+Since there are so many factors at play in an automobile accident, assigning fault percentages can be a complicated and lengthy litigation process.
 Truck accidents have even more variables to consider.
-As experienced truck injury lawyers, we understand everything that goes into making a successful claim stick and will aggressively fight to obtain the maximum possible damages for our clients.
+As experienced Macon Big Truck Accidents Lawyers, we understand everything that goes into making a successful claim stick and will aggressively fight to obtain the maximum possible damages for our clients.

-Nelson & Smith are experienced trucking accidents lawyers, and we know what goes into winning a case.
+Nelson & Smith are experienced Macon Big Truck Accidents Lawyers, and we know what goes into winning a case.
 Our At understands transportation regulations, both at the federal level and those of the state of Georgia.
 Our truck accident attorneys consult the leading experts to analyze every facet of your case, from the road conditions and nature of the accident to the nuances of dealing with insurance companies.

 Taking a case to trial should never be the intention of a thoroughly established claim, but it’s important to prepare in the event that litigation is unavoidable.
 Nelson & Smith approaches every case as if we’re preparing for a lengthy trial and provide the most comprehensive representation possible.
 Your legal counsel should understand the challenges involved in a truck accident case.
 Victims in trucking collisions are not only battling to prove they are owed compensation, they often must contend with insurance companies that will look for any way possible to avoid paying for damages.